 This tells us the searcher is in buying mode.

 Bottomline?
 Don’t overlook Google as a keyword research tool.
 Keyword research is about more than just finding keywords.
 It’s about understanding who is searching for them and what they want to see.

 Free vs. paid keyword tools: how do they compare?

-That’s not to say that free tools don’t have their uses, but the amount of keyword ideas and data they give access to will always pale in comparison to paid tools.
+That’s not to say that free tools don’t have their uses.
+But the amount of keyword ideas and data they give to access will always pale in comparison to paid tools.

 Because of this, paid tools allow you to go way deeper and do more advanced marketing research.

 To illustrate, here’s what happens when I type “protein powder” into Ahrefs’ Keywords Explorer:

 ~110K “phrase match” suggestions from our database of 7.6 billion keywords.
 No free keyword tool runs on a database that large.